sparshgup/data-science-olin-s2025/challenges/c02-michelson-assignment.md

 **Observations**:

-- There is a slight positive correlation between the Velocity (in Vacuum) and Temperature, as shown by the blue regression line.
+- While the regression line suggests a slight positive correlation between velocity (in vacuum) and temperature, the data points exhibit a high degree of scatter.
+This suggests that any relationship between temperature and measured velocity most probably does not, and is very weak if it exists at all.

 - Higher temperatures appear to be associated with higher measured velocities.